Coastal Pet Rescue

-Coastal Pet Rescue (CPR) is an all-volunteer 501(c)(3) non-profit organization dedicated to saving the lives of homeless, abused and neglected animals in the coastal areas of Georgia, South Carolina and Florida.
-Its goal is to save as many pet lives as possible through rescue, reduce pet overpopulation through spaying/neutering, and to provide opportunities to the public to become better pet guardians.
+Coastal Pet Rescue (CPR) is a 501(c)(3) non-profit organization animal rescue in the coastal areas of Georgia, South Carolina and Florida.
+As an all-volunteer organization, its goals include pet rescue, reducing pet overpopulation through spaying/neutering, and promoting better pet guardianship.

 History

 Coastal Pet Rescue was founded in Savannah, Georgia, on February 5, 2003, by Lisa Scarbrough.
-Scarbrough had been rescuing and placing pets on her own for two years.
-She decided to formalize her rescue effort so that she could enlist the assistance of others and do more.
+Scarbrough had been rescuing and placing pets on her own for two years when she decided to formalize her rescue effort.
 Today, Coastal Pet Rescue employs a non-paid executive committee of five that oversee nearly 60 active volunteers.